stillpeyman/stillpeyman/README.md

 ------------------------------------------------------

-`Empowering myself through`
-> 🧘🏾‍♂️ mindfulness
-> 🧗🏾‍♂️ bouldering & climbing
-> 💫 and the creative process.
+`Empowering myself through mindfulness, climbing, and the creative process.`

 `Approaching work with awareness, intention, and empathy.`